sav-che/TL-2/Authors/Westendorp, Gerard Daniel {std. Westend.}.md

-> [!cite] BHL link: this entry starts at [page 207](https://www.biodiversitylibrary.org/item/103250#page/267/mode/1up) of TL-2 Vol. VII.
+> [!cite] BHL link: this entry starts at [page 207](https://www.biodiversitylibrary.org/page/33066547) of TL-2 Vol. VII.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Westendorp, Gerard Daniel (1813-1869), Dutch-born Belgian physician and botanist; studied medicine in Brussels; examination surgery and obstetrics 1833; some time student physician at Antwerp; naturalized Belgian citizen ca. 1836, subsequently assistant army and naval physician; regular physician with the Belgian army at Gent and other locations 1846, from 1858 definitely stationed at Termende; Leopold order 1866; active amateur botanist from 1834 onward, working mainly on cryptogams from 1835. (*Westend.*).
+Westendorp, Gerard Daniel (1813-1869), Dutch-born Belgian physician and botanist; studied medicine in Brussels; examination surgery and obstetrics 1833; some time student physician at Antwerp; naturalized Belgian citizen ca. 1836, subsequently assistant army and naval physician; regular physician with the Belgian army at Gent and other locations 1846, from 1858 definitely stationed at Termende; Leopold order 1866; active amateur botanist from 1834 onward, working mainly on cryptogams from 1835.
+**Abbreviated name**: *Westend.*

 #### Herbarium and types